cloudflare/cloudflare-docs-engine/src/content/runtime-apis/durable-objects.md

 - `env`

-  - Contains environment bindings configured for the Worker script, such as KV namespaces, secrets, and other Durable Object classes.
+  - Contains environment bindings configured for the Worker script, such as KV namespaces, secrets, and other Durable Object namespaces.
 Note that in traditional Workers not using ES Modules syntax, these same "bindings" appear as global variables within the script.
-Durable Object classes, though, always use ES Modules syntax, and have bindings delivered to the constructor rather than placed in global variables.
+Durable Object namespaces, though, always use ES Modules syntax, and have bindings delivered to the constructor rather than placed in global variables.

 </Definitions>